1998 England rugby union tour of Australasia and South Africa

-The 1998 England rugby union tour of Australasia and South Africa was a series of matches played in June and July 1998 by England national rugby union team.
+The 1998 England rugby union tour of Australasia and South Africa was a series of matches played in June and July 1998 by the England national rugby union team.

 Matches

 The tour is often referred to in rugby culture as "The Tour of Hell" due to the number of heavy defeats suffered by the England team.
-This was caused principally because England fielded a roster of untested and uncapped players.
+This was caused principally because England fielded a roster of untested and uncapped players - many of whom went on to win the 2003 Rugby World Cup five years later.